-(c) Market risk (continued):

-(ii) Interest rate risk:
+- (c) Market risk (continued): - (ii) Interest rate risk (continued):

 Interest rate risk is the risk that changes in market interest rates will affect the fair value or future cash flows of investments held by the Foundation.
 The Foundation has an exposure to interest rate risk as a portion of its revenue is derived from interest on its investments held in fixed income securities or fixed income pooled funds.
 The Foundation does not use derivative financial instruments to mitigate this risk.
-Management frequently reviews the interest rates to mitigate risk to the Foundation.
+Management reviews its investment portfolio to interest rate risks and make asset allocation adjustments as considered necessary.